Current Study — HE040648

 Story Prompts

-You'll be given prompts on key topics and asked to write stories from your own experience.
+You'll be given prompts on key topics and asked to write fictional stories about an imagined person with ADHD in these situations.

 03